3 years (4 years with sandwich)

 Several graduates are working as junior DBAs with progression paths into senior DBA posts.
 Some are system analysts or system developers with clear career paths to Systems Management.
 Nearly a half of the other graduates have gone on to further postgraduate study.

 Many of our graduates continue studying, mostly at MSc level, but some embark on PhDs.
-Good graduates can take a taught MSc at UCLan in: Agile Software Projects, Database Systems; an MRes in: Child Computer Interaction; or a research degree: MSc (By Research), MPhil or PhD.
+Good graduates can take a taught MSc at UCLan in: Agile Software Projects, an MRes in: Child Computer Interaction; or a research degree: MSc (By Research), MPhil or PhD.

 For a concise summary of the main features of this course, see our course specification.